htomcat/VFLCustomeCell/README.md

 We can define constraints with a single line code.
 VFL is made of ASCII-art formatted string.
 The string construct either horizontal or vertical constraint.

+## Why use VFL instead of XIB
+Xib is suited to simple constraints.
+Otherwise it is not suited to complicated constraints.
+For exmaple specific constraints change depend on situation If you use VFL, you can define constraints easily.